thesummitdev/rook/README.md

 ## Getting Started

-**NOTE:** This project is still under active development.
+**NOTE:** This project is still under active development, and currently only supports the `x86_64` architecture.
+There are currently no plans to support other architectures.

-0.1.0-alpha container images have been published and can be pulled from `docker pull ghcr.io/thesummitdev/rook:latest`
+0.1.0-alpha container images have been published and can be pulled from:

+`docker pull ghcr.io/thesummitdev/rook:latest`

 For sample configuration see the [docker-compose.yml](docker-compose.yml) in this repo.